dandingdjianjiao/starter-hugo-research-group/content/publication/palladium-catalyzed-insertion-of-an-allene-into-an-aminal-aminomethylamination-of-allenes-by-c-n-bond-activation/index.md

 doi: 10.1002/anie.201403774
 publication: Angewandte Chemie International Edition
-abstract: A new and atom-economic palladium-catalyzed aminomethylamination of allenes with aminals by CN bond activation is described.
+abstract: A new and atom-economic palladium-catalyzed aminomethylamination of allenes with aminals by C–N bond activation is described.
 This direct and operationally simple method provides a fundamentally novel approach for the synthesis of 1,3-diamines.
 Mechanistic studies suggest that a unique cationic π-allylpalladium complex containing an aminomethyl moiety is generated as a